taustation-fan/taustation-fan.github.io/README.md

 You can send items to yourself if you do not wish to carry them around (for example if they are too heavy to carry them around the whole time, or you don't want to risk losing them if your current clone dies).
+This is also useful to avoid encumbrance on stations without a storage facility.

-You can also send items as gifts to other players.
+You can also send items as gifts to other players, or in trade when you trust them to hold up their end of the bargain.

 If an item has been delivered to you to the shipping bay of a station that you are currently not on, you can redirect the shipment to the